metasnv-tool/metaSNV/README.md

     $ python metaSNV.py tutorial sample_list db/freeze9.genomes.RepGenomesv9.fna --n_splits 8 --print-commands

-    Note the addition of the "--print-commnads".
+    Note the addition of the "--print-commands".
 This will print out one-liners that you need to run.
 When done, run same again.

 ## 2. Get the second set of commands